-For information concerning injured adult kangaroos and carcasses on road sides you should contact Canberra Connect on 13 22 81, or visit their website.
+For information concerning injured adult kangaroos and carcasses on road sides you should contact Access Canberra on 13 22 81, or visit their website.

 When you find a injured or sick bird the best way to catch it is to throw a towel or a rug over it and pick it up, making sure that you hold the wings close to its body.
 Be careful of large parrots such as cockatoos and galahs as they have powerful beaks and can inflict painful bites.
 Birds can also have very sharp claws and strong feet, particularly owls, hawks and eagles.